 The Michigan State University Economics Club (the Econ Club) provides a chance to connect with other economics students and professional development opportunities for students interested in the field of economics.
 Join the member GroupMe or follow their Instagram to get involved!

-Women and Minorities in Economics (WAMIE) is an inclusive club at MSU whose mission is to challenge misconceptions about what economics is and who economists are.
-It promotes diversity within the economics field by discussing topics in economics, having resume building/career development workshops, and more.
-Learn more on our website, or to connect directly, email wamie.msu@gmail.com or see www.facebook.com/wamiemsu for more information.
+Women and Minorities in Economics (WAMIE) is an inclusive club open to everyone at MSU.
+The club's mission is help students explore the economics field by discussing topics in economics, having resume building/career development workshops, and more.
+To learn more, email wamie.msu@gmail.com.

 Students can participate in the MSU Fed Challenge Team for course credit (EC 332) or as an extracurricular activity.
 Students will study the U.S. Economy through the lens of the U.S. Central Bank and learn about the Federal Open Market Committee, the policy making group that makes interest rate decisions to foster economic strength and stability.
 A subset of the MSU Fed Challenge Team is selected each fall to participate in the College Fed Challenge at the Federal Reserve Bank of Chicago.
 Information sessions are available at the beginning of each semester.
 Email doblasma@msu.edu or see https://sites.google.com/view/tonydoblasmadrid/msu-fed-challenge for more information.

 The Women’s Leadership Institute (WLI) is a collaborative effort between Michigan State University, alumni, professional women, and current students.
-WLI has been designed to support and empower women students with leadership aspirations.
-We ignite women leaders with a vision of advancing leadership equity for women globally through thought leadership, creating a sustainable community, and providing high quality programming for our students, faculty and MSU community.
-To learn more and apply, visit the Women's Leadership Institute webpage
+WLI has been designed to support and empower students with leadership aspirations.
+To learn more and apply, visit the Women's Leadership Institute webpage.

 For other opportunities to get involved beyond the Department of Economics, see the Registered Student Organization (RSO) webpage or the Associated Students of Michigan State University (ASMSU) webpage.